Reading Time: 12 minutes

-- According to CompTIA, four in 10 companies hired IT or other technical staff during the COVID-19 pandemic, and two-thirds expect to hire more IT or tech roles in 2021.
+- According to CompTIA, four in 10 companies hired IT or other technical staff during the COVID-19 pandemic, and two-thirds expected to hire more IT or tech roles in 2021.

 - CompTIA suggests that 41% of organizations will have a new emphasis on communication and emerging technology skills for remote work and 42% expect new efforts to upskill and reskill current employees.

-Also read: 15 Top No-Code Low-Code Citizen Development eBooks in 2022 that you probably should have read already
+Also read: 15 Top No-Code Low-Code Citizen Development eBooks that you probably should have read already

 Industry-Specific Digital Transformation Statistics and Predictions

 Here’s a list of digital transformation figures that allow you to gain deeper insights into the current scenario across different and varying industries.